 International travel can be stressful for all; even those who have not previously had mental health concerns.
+Your mental health is just as important as your physical health.
+In fact, students studying abroad are more likely to experience a mental health concern than a physical one.

 The Cultural Adjustment Cycle